bmw-ece-ntust/internship/docs/Log Parsing with Self-Generated In-Context Learning and Self-Correction Paper summarize.md

    - LLMs have strong text understanding and generation capabilities, but often produce inaccurate parsing templates.
 This problem occurs in two forms:
        - **Plausible Template:** The generated template does not fully match the input log message, for example breaking important information into incorrect variables.
        - **Broad Template:** The template includes information that should be an important part of the log as variables, thus reducing accuracy for further analysis such as troubleshooting.

+2. Inability to Adapt to Growing Logs:
+  Many LLM-based parsers rely on historical log data to select candidates for demonstration.
+However, due to frequent software updates, logs grow, making sufficient historical data unavailable.
+In extreme cases, such as launching a new service, no historical log data is available, resulting in a significant decrease in parsing accuracy.